viktoriia-sokolenko/discover-new-recipes/README.md

-# Web Development Project 5 - *Discover New Recipes*
+# Web Development Project 6 - *Discover New Recipes And Data Visualizations*

 Submitted by: **Viktoriia Sokolenko**

-This web app: **A web app allows users to discover new recipes from Spoonacular API, filter the obtained recipes by different characteristics, and get data on the recipes**
+This web app: **A web app allows users to discover new recipes from Spoonacular API, filter the obtained recipes by different characteristics, and get data on the filtered recipes**

 Time spent: **4** hours spent in total